Picking Uncle Sam's pockets, with Jetson Leder-Luis

 They set the rates at $250 or so for a one-way ride.
 Now, this is $250 each way – round-trip ride is $500, three times a week, that's $1,500 a week, potentially for the rest of the person's life.
 That is an extremely lucrative fraud.

 So I ended up writing a paper about this and the policy solutions used to correct it.
 It's called Ambulance Taxis.
-This is joint work with Jimmy Roberts and Ryan McDevitt at Duke, their former student, Paul Ellison, who's at the University of Utah, as well as Riley Lee, who was at Duke and now is at the University of Illinois – I feel obligated to shout out my fantastic co-authors, go read their papers!
+This is joint work with Jimmy Roberts and Ryan McDevitt at Duke, their former student, Paul Ellison, who's at the University of Utah, as well as Riley League, who was at Duke and now is at the University of Illinois – I feel obligated to shout out my fantastic co-authors, go read their papers!

 These folks and I, we did a lot of work to try to understand the fraud and understand the policy.
 The first thing we found out is that the US government spent $7.7 billion, with a B, on dialysis ambulance transportation between 2003 and 2017, which is our sample window.